Thomasdezeeuw/heph/README.md

 ## Design

-Heph uses an event-driven, non-blocking I/O, share nothing design.
+Heph uses event-driven scheduling, non-blocking I/O (utiling io\_uring) and a share nothing design.
 But what do all those buzzwords actually mean?

  - *Event-driven*: Heph does nothing by itself, it must first get an event before it starts doing anything.
-For example when using a `TcpListener` it waits on a notification from the OS saying the `TcpListener` is ready before trying to accepted connections.
+For example an actor is only run when it receives a message or I/O has been completed.
  - *Non-blocking I/O*: normal I/O operations need to wait (block) until the operation can complete.
 Using non-blocking, or asynchronous, I/O means that rather than waiting for the operation to complete we'll do some other more useful work and try the operation later.
+Furthermore using io\_uring we don't even have to make system calls (to do I/O) anymore!
  - *Share nothing*: many applications share data across multiple threads.
 To do this safely, we need to protect it from data races via a [`Mutex`] or by using [atomic] operations.
 Heph is designed to not share any data.
 Each